mpascha61/Engineering_4_Notebook/README.md

 ### Reflection

-Had to remember to put a "time.sleep(1)" at the end of my "while True:" statement, still had to import board and time.
+Had to remember to put a "time.sleep(1)" at the end of my "while True:" statement.
+Also had to import

+## CrashAvoidance2

 ### Assignment Description